Singulink/SingulinkFX/README.md

 ### Version 3.x

-For use with DocFX v2.75 and above.
-There are some issues with DocFX v2.78.x at the moment, so it is recommended to stay on 2.77.x if possible until further notice.
+For use with DocFX v2.75 - 2.77.
+There are some issues with DocFX v2.78+ at the moment, so it is recommended to stay on v2.77 if possible until further notice.

 ### Version 2.x